 Well, this was my not fun year June 2015-April 2016 I never want to do again!
+You don’t really want to read this.
+It’s for my own edification.
+As the saying goes…getting old is a bitch!
+I never thought this until this year.

 Had been having back pain for several years.
 Had 2 bad falls in the last 3 years when the back really started hurting and couldn’t walk a block without stopping to rest my back.
 Began to have neuropathy in the lower legs, ankles and tops of my feet.
 Bought a gel top bed which helped.